alberttrann/plant-disease-dataset/README.md

 Here was the classification report:
 ![Screenshot 2025-05-05 090554](https://github.com/user-attachments/assets/5e0955af-d6e5-409e-8d25-83b5b5a52e2f)

+✅ Overall Performance
+Accuracy: 84.85% — This is good, especially considering class imbalance.

+Macro Avg F1-score: 61.75% — Indicates lower performance on less represented classes.

+Weighted Avg F1-score: 86.90% — High, due to strong performance on classes with more samples.

+🔍 Class-Level Analysis
+🌟 Strong Classes
+These classes have perfect or near-perfect scores:

+applecedarrust: F1 = 1.00

+applescab: F1 = 1.00

+corncommonrust: F1 = 1.00

+potatohealthy: F1 = 0.67 (good, though slightly lower recall)

+tomatoearlyblight: F1 = 0.73

+tomatohealthy: F1 = 1.00

+tomatoyellowleafcurlvirus: F1 = 0.83

+These show your model has learned well for these categories, especially those with at least 3-4 support samples.

+⚠️ Weak/Unlearned Classes
+These have zero scores across precision, recall, and F1, indicating:

+The model either never predicted them, or

+Predictions were always incorrect.

+Classes affected:

+black_rot (support: 3)

+late_blight (support: 6)

+northern_leaf_blight (support: 0 — likely not present in test set)

+spider_mites twospotted_spider_mite (support: 0)

+tomato_mosaic_virus (support: 0)

+These likely need:

+More training data

+Better representation during tuning

+Augmentation or rebalancing

+⚖️ Mid-performing Class
+potatoearlyblight (support: 5): F1 = 0.80

+Decent, but still has room to improve.

+tomatoearlyblight (support: 6): F1 = 0.73

+Solid performance, potentially due to enough examples and distinguishable features.

+🧠 Interpretation
+The model is biased toward classes with more samples or clearer features.

+Low macro average indicates that rare classes are underperforming.

+Excellent weighted average and accuracy imply good overall prediction power, but class imbalance skews results.

+✅ Recommendations
+Data Augmentation for underrepresented classes like:

+black_rot, late_blight, tomato_mosaic_virus, etc.

+Class Rebalancing:

+Use techniques like oversampling, SMOTE, or weighted loss functions.

+Error Analysis:

+Examine confusion matrix — where are misclassifications happening?

+Few-Shot / Synthetic Data:

+Use generative techniques to create synthetic samples if real ones are scarce.

+Custom Class Weights in training:

+Helps the model focus more on rare classes.

 This was much better than the previous attempt of tuning(on the original dataset), with 1 epoch, adapter size 8, LR multiplier 0.5.
 ![Screenshot 2025-05-04 195019](https://github.com/user-attachments/assets/d1f81fea-6871-42a9-8489-65c13f5d6d62)
 ![Screenshot 2025-05-18 190055](https://github.com/user-attachments/assets/ba91052c-57a5-41f9-9cf5-39ae8449957e)

+📊 Classification Report Comparison
+Metric	             First Model (better)	Second Model (this one) Accuracy	         0.8485 ✅	            0.5455 ❌
+Macro F1-score	     0.6175 ✅	            0.3282 ❌
+Weighted F1-score	 0.8690 ✅	            0.5394 ❌

+The first tuning run (higher epoch or different hyperparameters) outperformed this run in every metric, both overall and per class.

+Many classes (e.g. potatohealthy, tomatoearlyblight) had 0 recall and precision in the second model.

+Even classes like applecedarrust, which had perfect scores earlier, now have reduced recall (0.5) → signs of underfitting.

+📈 Training & Validation Metrics Insights
+Training graphs:

+Rapid improvement in the "fraction of correct next step preds" early on.

+Training loss decreases smoothly toward near-zero – this looks good only in isolation.

+Validation graphs:

+Validation loss also goes to near-zero.

+But the accuracy stalls at ~0.9 very early and plateaus → overfitting risk is low, but there's also no significant generalization improvement.

+The model might not be learning meaningful features in just 1 epoch.

+🧠 Interpretation
+Key problem in this tuning run:

+Too few epochs: The model likely didn’t get enough time to learn good representations.

+Adapter size 8 might be too small to carry meaningful updates depending on the model size.

+Learning rate multiplier 0.5 might be on the low side — for LoRA or QLoRA, this can cause under-training especially with just 1 epoch.

+✅ Recommendation
+Apply class weighting if data is imbalanced.

+Use data augmentation for rare classes.

 The answers from the 2nd tuned model looks something like this:
 ![dynamic](https://github.com/user-attachments/assets/7657d70c-d6f0-492d-a551-78b842f24a9f)